secleGhost/DeepBrake/README.md

 ![alt text](https://github.com/secleGhost/DeepBrake/blob/556955f3279e931892830294ca8e053b701c812d/image/example1.png)

-The attack was carried out with 500 threads with 1 millisecond timeout and GET method.
+The attack was carried out with 500 threads with 1 millisecond timeout and POST method.

 Use different settings in Timeout and number of threads to throw a site.